 So, clearing debt before the end of your term seems a wise way to relieve financial stress.
 Let's look into the pros and cons to assist you in deciding.

-Paying off a Personal Loan saves borrower’s money on interest costs that they would have paid if the loan had been kept open for the entire period.
-For instance, the EMI will be ?22,753, and the total interest cost will be around ?3.65 lakhs if a loan applicant seeks a Personal Loan of ?10 lakhs for a 5-year term at a 13 per cent annual interest rate.
-They will save roughly ?2.09 lakhs in interest expenses if they settle the outstanding loan amount after one year.
+Paying off a Personal Loan saves the borrower's money on interest costs that they would have paid if the loan had been kept open for the entire period.
+Let’s understand how to calculate the foreclosure amount of a Personal Loan.
+For instance, the EMI will be ?22,753, and the total interest cost will be around ?3.65 Lakh if a loan applicant seeks a Personal Loan of ?10 Lakh for a 5-year term at a 13% annual interest rate.
+They will save roughly ?2.09 Lakh in interest expenses if they settle the outstanding loan amount after one year.

-They can also save money on EMI payments if they pay off their debts sooner rather than later.
-To calculate the overall interest savings from prepayment/foreclosure, they should use an online Personal Loan prepayment calculator.
+The borrower can also save money on EMI payments if they pay off their debts sooner rather than later.
+To calculate the overall interest savings on a Personal Loan owing to prepayment/foreclosure, they should use an online Personal Loan prepayment calculator.
 Borrowers should, however, consider prepayment fees and other additional expenditures (if applicable) when calculating the net savings from using the prepayment option.

-Banks/NBFCs like to lend to Personal Loan applicants whose total EMIs, including existing EMIs and the EMI for new loans, are between 50% and 60% of their total monthly income.
+Banks/NBFCs like to lend to Personal Loan applicants whose total EMIs, including existing EMIs and the EMI for new loans, are less than 50% - 60% of their total monthly income.
 As a result, customers surpassing this limit have a decreased probability of getting a Personal Loan.
-Prepaying an existing Personal Loan and thereby reducing their EMI/NMI ratio within 50 per cent to 60 per cent of their monthly income can help these borrowers improve their loan eligibility.
+Prepaying an existing Personal Loan and thereby reducing their EMI/NMI ratio within 50%- 60% of their monthly income can help these borrowers improve their loan eligibility.
+A Personal Loan with no prepayment charges is also offered by some lenders.

 The credit mix is the proportion of total outstanding secured and unsecured loans or other credit facilities.
-You can calculate individual credit ratings using this ratio by credit bureaus.
-Borrowers with a higher percentage of loans in their loan portfolio get higher credit scores from credit bureaus.
+Borrowers with a diversified credit mix in their loan portfolio get higher credit scores from credit bureaus.

 Full foreclosure or payback of a current loan is a significant credit booster because it raises your CIBIL score and establishes a clean credit history.
 It will immensely assist you in obtaining loans and negotiating conditions with lenders in the future.